ILIAS-eLearning/ILIAS/Modules/Chatroom/README.md

 In addition, [here](https://github.com/nodesource/distributions#deb "here") is an installation guide for the respective Unix-based operating system.

-The basic configuration is done within ILIAS in the section `Administration / Chat`.
+The basic configuration is done within ILIAS in the section `Administration / Repository and Objects / Chat Room`.
 After the server and client settings have been saved, the configuration files `server.cfg` and` client.cfg` are stored in the external ILIAS data directory in the subdirectory `chatroom`.
 These files MUST be passed to start the Chat Server (see [Server Configuration](#Server Configuration)).

 ![](./docu/images/view-clientsettings_en.PNG)